Production-Grade MLOps Pipeline: From Data to Deployment on GCP

 Top tip

-In Vertex AI, using the Experiments API let's you track all training runs centrally.
+In Vertex AI, using the Experiments API lets you track all training runs centrally.
 This provides a historical record of model performance, hyperparameters, and training datasets, making it easier to reproduce results and understand model improvements over time.

 5. Model Registry Component